 10 Michigan Trails to Experience This Winter

-With thousands of miles of trails throughout the state, Michigan offers a winter wonderland of picturesque scenery and distinct features that can feed this need.
+With thousands of miles of trails throughout the state, Michigan offers a winter wonderland of picturesque scenery and distinct features.
 These are trail systems that vary in terrain and level of difficulty – from wide, groomed pathways to more natural, narrow lanes – allowing everyone to get in on the fun.

 The Heritage Trail is a 3-mile nature trail perfect for hiking and snowshoeing, offering picturesque landscapes of Drummond Island Township Park.

 Visitors can experience beautiful forest scenery and the Potagannissing Bay shoreline on its lower levels, while the upper levels wind along limestone ledges and shallow caves.
 There is also a 50-foot drop in elevation along the trail.